qbzgrp/qbzgrp.github.io/content/authors/Fayaj Mulani/_index.md

 # Organizational groups that you belong to (for People widget)
 user_groups:
-  - Example # change the user group
+  - Researchers # change the user group
 ---